How To Spring Clean Your Retail Store With This Checklist

 10. Who owes you money?
 Now’s the time to collect.
 Make a call and follow up with an email.
 Do you offer layaway?
 Go through them all, put them back on the shelf, or call and get them paid off and picked up.

 11. Clean out your CRM.
-If you have a tickle file for customers you haven’t seen in a while, try once more to reach them with a call, email, or text, then archive them so your most important, recent customers are top of mind.
+If you have a tickle file for customers you haven’t seen in a while, try once more to reach them with a call, email, or text, then archive them so your most important, recent customers are at the top of your mind.

 For your Physical Space